What is CBIP?

 - Take the Exams

 Now that you have set yourself apart from other IT professionals by attaining the CBIP certification, you would not want your certification to lapse.
 To maintain your credential, simply meet the requirements of the recertification program for continuing professional education.
-By paying your annual fee and submitting your ongoing professional development, your certificate will be automatically renewed.
+By paying your annual fee and submitting your ongoing recertification credits, your certificate will be automatically renewed.

 Keep Your CBIP Current